Kourtney Kardashian Wears One-Piece Bathing Suit, Cozies Up To Harry Hudson

 The mother-of-three posted a video to her Instagram story of herself sitting outside and enjoying the sun with Hudson as she sipped a fruity-looking drink.
 The pair looked like they were engaged in a serious conversation, as someone filmed them.

 As many fans of the Kardashian/Jenner family know, Harry Hudson is a very close friend of Kylie Jenner and Jaden Smith.
-The 25-year-old is a cancer survivor, who was named Pandora’s Artist to Watch 2018, and had a single called “Yellow Lights” hit the top 10 on Spotify’s US Viral chart.
+The 25-year-old is a cancer survivor, who was named Pandora’s Artist to Watch 2018, and had a single called “Yellow Lights” hit the top 10 on Spotify’s U.S. Viral chart.

 Hudson is originally from New Jersey, and moved to California with his family.
 He later met Kendall and Kylie Jenner, who helped him promote his music via their social media accounts.
 His friendship with the reality stars led to connections with Willow and Jaden Smith, and the trio later formed MSFTS, an “art collective and lifestyle brand that encompasses music, fashion, education, and more.”